 Sharlene now resides in Cresco, IA.
-In her studio, you’ll find her wrapping fabric around pipes, rocks and sticks, letting the magic of nature reveal itself through her textiles.
+In her studio there, you’ll find her wrapping fabric around pipes and sticks, letting the beauty found in nature color her world.

 You’ll find Sharlene on Instagram and Facebook as well!